 Some of this gear can be intimidating to the average consumer, fan, or hobby photographer both in terms of size and weight, but also in terms of price.
 This does not mean that you need to have exactly the same gear as the pros.
 Fortunately the manufacturers now make more affordable and consumer friendly versions of the professional gear used at events.
 These alternatives are often a fraction of the price and significantly easier to carry for extended periods of time.

 One of this year’s most popular lenses for indoor photography, sports photography, is a lens that’s perfect for journalism and covering events such as TIFF: The Sigma 50-100mm f/1.8 DC HSM Art lens.
-This is largely due to its fast aperture makes it easy to capture action in low light and also brings a very shallow depth of field to the game – perfect for isolating your subject from the background and allowing them to stand out among the crowd.
+This is largely due to its fast aperture which makes it easy to capture action in low light and also brings a very shallow depth of field to the game – perfect for isolating your subject from the background and allowing them to stand out among the crowd.

 The focal length of the lens also makes it ideal for portraits.
 However, the lens is designed to work with crop sensor cameras.
 This means that if you are shooting on a Canon DSLR you are working with a 1.6x crop factor and a 1.5x crop factor on Nikon.
 This will give you the 35mm equivalent of 80-160mm on Canon and 75-150 on Nikon.
 This extra reach gives the perfect amount of reach to capture a subject across the red carpet, while keeping it lighter and more compact than the 70-200 f/2.8 lenses usually seen on full-frame cameras.

 The majority of photographers will likely be shooting with the flagship cameras from major brands and with top of the line lenses.
 Definitely keep your eyes peeled for the Sigma glass as they have made a big splash in recent years.
 If you want to go try to get some shots for yourself, you cannot go wrong with the Sigma 50-100mm f/1.8 DC HSM Art lens and Savage Monopod listed in this article.
 The lens and monopod are a perfect combination and certainly a lot easier on the wallet than most of the full-frame gear.
-The image quality is excellent and you will get to enjoy all of the excitement the pros feel capturing images of the stars, without the cost, size and weight of gear.
+The image quality is excellent and you will get to enjoy all of the excitement the pros feel capturing images of the stars, without the cost, size and weight of pro gear.

 - Don’t leave home without extra memory cards.
-There is no worse feeling in the world that having a full card on a night that is only half over.
+There is no worse feeling in the world than having a full card on a night that is only half over.
 Make sure you back up your cards frequently on a computer and/or external hard drive.
-Every time you put you’re a memory card in your camera, make sure you format the card.
-Formatting with erase all data on the card to give you the maximum amount of available space out of the card.
+Every time you put a memory card in your camera, make sure you format the card.
+Formatting will erase all data on the card to give you the maximum amount of available space out of the card.
 Bring at least 2 or 3 backup cards because you never know who or what you might see.